thewtex/thesis/introduction/background_and_significance.rst

 applying a histology-based training set on principle component analysis or other methods to components of the spectra [Moreno2002]_.

+Finally, OCT elastography can generate strain images of vascular tissue [Chan2004]_.
+Unlike MRI strain imaging but similar to ultrasound strain imaging, discussed later, OCT elastography is essentially a deformable image registration problem [Chan2004,Kirkpatrick2006,Karimi2008]_.
+Again, a clear advantage of OCT is the resolution for profiling these small inhomogenous tissues.
+In fact, the precise of OCT is so high, that deformation in the skin due to pressure waves in the audible range has been imaged [Adie2009]_.
+While resolution is more ideal than other modalities, depth of penetration may limit application to coronary plaques and preclude carotid plaques.
+On the other hand, if behavior proximal to the arterial wall proves to be the area of diagnostic interest, the depth of penetration would be sufficient.

 Plaque characterization with diagnostic ultrasound
 ==================================================